 How to save: Unfortunately, this is the toughest category for pulling out some savings.
 You’re unlikely to move or get married just to save on how much car insurance costs.

 Still, it’s worth keeping in mind how big an impact where you live can have on what you pay.
 Even ZIP codes that aren’t very far apart can vary dramatically on average costs.
 For more details on how costs vary from state to state, keep reading.

 Average car insurance rates by state

 Below, you’ll see how the cost of car insurance varies by state according to two measures.
-The first number is the average auto insurance customer’s policy cost in each state, based on the latest data from the National Association of Insurance Commissioners.
+The first number is the average auto insurance customer’s policy cost in each state.
 This figure includes customer spending on liability, comprehensive and collision premiums, divided by the number of insured vehicles.

 The average annual cost of car insurance across the United States is $1,502.
 As you’ll see, the state you live in can have a large effect on how much you pay for car insurance.
 Various other factors affect individual car insurance premiums including coverage requirements, your car make and model, along with your driving history.